 The risk of flood exposure for the lease premises is likely to increase with time.
 The region could see up to 1 foot of sea-level rise (from year 2000 levels) by 2030, 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 Rising sea levels can lead to more frequent flood inundation in low lying areas and larger tidal events.
-In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sealevel rise).
+In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire. drought, extreme heat, and storms (especially when coupled with sealevel rise).
 In rivers, creeks, and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
 In rivers, creeks, and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.

 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
-The dock is adaptable to variable water levels, but may require more frequent maintenance to avoid dislodgement and ensure continued function during and after storm seasons.
-The fixed deck may need reinforcement to withstand higher levels of flood exposure.
+The adjustable ramp and floating dock are adaptable to variable water levels but may require more frequent maintenance to avoid dislodgement and ensure continued function during and after storm seasons.
+The portion of fixed deck with boat hoist and pilings may need reinforcement to withstand higher levels of flood exposure.
 Regular maintenance, as required by the lease, will reduce the likelihood of severe structural degradation or dislodgement.
 Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.